 Everyone gets the same 1,440 minutes in a single day.
 As web designers, there are a lot of moving parts to your role like planning, coding, strategizing, designing, and tons more.
 While you can’t magically add more time back into the day, you can definitely find ways to optimize your workflow in order to get some time back.
-According to our latest customer analysis survey, we learned that one of the biggest hurdles is *drum roll*
+According to our latest customer analysis survey, we learned that one of the biggest hurdles to growth is *drum roll*

 “Time management.
 It’s tough to focus on growing the business when I keep getting sucked back into projects.”

 “Time.
 Really self-motivated, but time can be a challenge when running my small business.”